-Home shipments at the end of the 1st quarter, ending May 31st exceeded plan shipments.
-The 2022-23 budget is based upon an average of 75 home shipments per month.
-The actual shipments for the quarter amounted to 250 homes for an average of 83.3 homes per month.
-The impact of the increase shipments has had a very positive impact upon revenues.
+Home shipments at the end of the 1st quarter, ending May 31st were below plan.
+The 2023/24 budget is based upon an average of 50 home shipments per month with the actual average figure after the 1st quarter coming in at 50 homes per month for a total of 150 homes.

 Marketing Program Update

-- Building Officials Association of BC Conference held on May 15th through 19th in Victoria
+MHABC Participation in Building Officials Association of BC Conference

-This was capped off with MHABC participation in the Association of Interior Realtors Conference via a tradeshow booth.
+MHABC Participation in Association of Interior Realtors Conference

 MHABC Group Health Benefits